ptarmiganlabs/butler-ctrl-q-public/README.md

 Once trial mode ends some parts of the app will become limited and only show some of the data retrived from Qlik Sense Enterprise.
 Use the in-app license store to purchase a license that will unlock all features for the following 12 months.

+## Pre-relase

+Butler Control-Q is currently (March 2021) in pre-release, active development.
+The versions made available on the release page are however working and should be usable for anyone doing work on Qlik Sens Enterprise on Windows servers.

+The installers for both Windows and macOS are signed, but may still trigger warnings when installed.
+This is normal behaviour for new, not yet widely used Windows and macOS apps (unless they are signed in ways involving lots of $$$ to Microsoft and Apple).

 ## Sample screen shots

 ### Plain task table